hanxiaomax/CarND-Behavioral-Cloning-P3/writeup.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...

 For details about how I created the training data, see the next section.

+Because the simulator is very lag , so I can not gather more data by driving the car.
+But I apply some random jitter to the image that the course provide to overcome the overfit.

 ### Model Architecture and Training Strategy